Click plan to view in Google Maps

 whole community on warm summer evenings.
 In the 1940s

-it was used by the children for the performance of plays
+art shows were held and it was also used by children for the performance of plays.

 Between

-raised him there with his sister Linda and brother Neal.
-"The
+raised him in Banjo Town with his sister Linda and brother Neal.

 happiest, most free-spirited times of my life were in

-and gas station at the end of Newtown Road, roaming and
+and gas station at the end of Newtown Rd, roaming and

 exploring the Montgomery Estate, riding the old P&W